 Our thoughts on Snapchat's Sports and Weather Filters

-You won’t tap on the Snapchat app on your phone when you need to know either the weather or score of your favorite game.
-However, Snapchat is investing on licensing deal so as to furnish users with such information.
-But why this “self-destructing” photos and videos app is spending increasing amount of money on these deals?
+You won’t tap on the Snapchat app on your phone when you need to know either the weather or the score of your favorite game.
+However, Snapchat is investing in licensing deals so as to furnish users with such information.
+But why this “self-destructing” photos and videos app is spending an increasing amount of money on these deals?
 Perhaps the app now wishes to achieve more of an interpersonal aim.
 It endeavors to enable people to give more context of their lives to their acquaintances and friends.

 So, if in one of your images or videos, you are chattering your teeth, people can notice that the temperature around is extremely low.
 Or you can express your merriment of a football goal made by your favorite team through an animated scoreboard (though it gets static one saved and shared) right on your image.